apache/activemq-artemis/artemis-docker/readme.md

 0 directories, 4 files

 Well done!
-Now you can continue with the Docker image build.
+Now you can continue with building the Docker image:
-Building the Docker Image:
-  Go to _TMP_/artemis/2.16.0 where you prepared the binary with Docker files.

   # Go to _TMP_/artemis/2.16.0
   $ cd _TMP_/artemis/2.16.0

-  # For CentOS
+  # For CentOS with full JDK
   $ docker build -f ./docker/Dockerfile-centos7-11 -t artemis-centos .

-  # For Ubuntu
+  # For Ubuntu with full JDK
   $ docker build -f ./docker/Dockerfile-ubuntu-11 -t artemis-ubuntu .

-  # Smaller Ubuntu image with just JRE
+  # For Ubuntu with just JRE
   $ docker build -f ./docker/Dockerfile-ubuntu-11-jre -t artemis-ubuntu .

+  # For Ubuntu on Linux ARMv7/ARM64 with full JDK
+  $ docker buildx build --platform linux/arm64,linux/arm/v7 --push -t {your-repository}/apache-artemis:2.16.0 -f ./docker/Dockerfile-ubuntu-11 .

 Note: -t artemis-centos and -t artemis-ubuntu are just tag names for the purpose of this guide